PLAYERS: 1-4 simultaneous

 Well, I’m bored.
 Let’s review the individual events, shall we?

 Clubbing – Drawing heavily from the early NES “masterpiece” Urban Champion, Clubbing makes no promises it can’t keep.
 With only your trusty club to guide you, you must bash your opponent’s head in, square and true.
 Since you’re fighting atop a precariously placed large stone, you can also lightly nudge your opponent towards the edge and wait for one of the edges to break off.
 Highly recommended.

-Mate Toss – Despite, or perhaps, because of the misogynistic overtones of the Mate Toss, it happens to be the most amusing and interesting game of the whole bunch.
+Mate Toss – Mate Toss happens to be the most amusing and interesting game of the whole bunch.
 Don’t get me wrong: the event’s still only amusing for about five minutes, but those five minutes are a doozy.
 Watch as a large neanderthal woman goes flying across the screen!
 Gasp as she looks like she might break her back upon landing, only to land and bounce gracefully on her buttocks!
 If you do good, she’ll give you a thumbs-up.
 If not, she’ll shrug her shoulders.
 If only all the games were this amusing for even a brief span of time.

 Dino Vault – I’m not sure who thought this would be fun.
 Furiously tap ‘A’ to run across a screen, hold up and ‘B’ to begin to vault, then let go of ‘B’ to fly over a very patient T-Rex.
 It doesn’t matter how fast you run, what kind of shape your dumpy caveman is in this game, you’ll never fly over the T-Rex.